axibase/arduino/dataTransmission/README.md

 If you have commented out the lines as intructed above, be sure to add the correct code for your sensor make and model in order for the device to function.

 ###Connecting the DHT11 Sensor
-Connect your DHT11 sensor to your Arduino device as displayed on the following image:
+Connect your DHT11 sensor to your Arduino device as displayed on the following images:

 ![dht11](https://github.com/axibase/arduino/blob/master/dataTransmission/images/dht11.png)
 ![unoScheme](https://github.com/axibase/arduino/blob/master/dataTransmission/images/unoScheme.png)

 In the sketch, be sure to specify the right data pin (2 by default):
 ```
 //#define DHTPIN 2